An Adventurous 3 Day Auckland Itinerary

 The gallery also hosts a range of temporary exhibits throughout the year.
 Check their website before your visit to see which traveling exhibitions will be on display.
 Once you've seen all the gallery offers, wander around Albert Park.
 It's a relaxing oasis within the CBD with beautiful flower gardens and fountains.

-☂️ Join a tour to see the Auckland Art Gallery
+☂️ Visit the Auckland Art Gallery with an excursion

 Auckland War Memorial Museum